EdoardoGruppi/AMLS_assignment20_21/README.md

 **test_pre_processing.py** contains functions to prepare the test batches starting from the test datasets provided subsequently.

-**\_Additional_code folder** includes some .py files useful for the devolepment of the code and to report the most noteworthy experiments conducted during the project.
-In particular, `model_glasses.py`, `main_glasses.py` and `glasses_data_preparation.py` show the code employed to create from scratch the pre-trained model used to remove avatars with black glasses in Task B2 . `grid_search.py` allowed to select the optimal pair of c and gamma for the SVM model. `training_A2_plot.py` was foundamental to plot the training phase of the SVM.
-In general, it enables to observe when the learning phase could be interrupted. `face_net.py` and `viola_jones.py` are some alternatives taken into account to extract smiles in Task A2. `normalizing.py` could help to normalize and standardize images (featurewise) before training the models.
+**\_Additional_code folder** includes some .py files useful for the code devolepment as well as to report the most noteworthy experiments conducted during the project.
+In particular, `model_glasses.py`, `main_glasses.py` and `glasses_data_preparation.py` show the code employed to create from scratch the pre-trained model used to remove avatars with black glasses in Task B2 . `grid_search.py` allowed to select the optimal pair of c and gamma values for the SVM model. `training_A2_plot.py` was used to plot the training phase of the SVM. `face_net.py` and `viola_jones.py` are some alternatives taken into account to extract smiles in Task A2. `normalizing.py` could help to normalize and standardize images (featurewise) before training the models.
 It returns the mean and the standard deviation computed on all the images in a given folder.
-Finally, `test.py` was **exclusively** used as main file during the development of the code in order to preserve the structure of the official `main.py` throughout this phase. **Note:** in case you want to run one of the files within this folder although it is not necessary for the execution of the project, it could need to be moved outside the folder to work properly.
+Finally, `test.py` was **exclusively** used as main file during the development of the code in order to preserve the structure of the official `main.py` throughout this phase. **Note:** to run one of the files within this folder (although it is not necessary for the execution of the project), it may be required to move it outside the folder to work properly.

 ## Software used

 > <img src="https://financesonline.com/uploads/2019/08/PyCharm_Logo1.png" width="200" alt="pycharm">

-PyCharm is a cross platform integrated development environment (IDE) for Python programmers.
-The choice fell on it because of its ease of use while remaining one of the most advanced working environments.
+PyCharm is an integrated development environment (IDE) for Python programmers: it was chosen because it is one of the most advanced working environments and for its ease of use.

 > <img src="https://camo.githubusercontent.com/9e56fd69605928b657fcc0996cebf32d5bb73c46/68747470733a2f2f7777772e636f6d65742e6d6c2f696d616765732f6c6f676f5f636f6d65745f6c696768742e706e67" width="140" alt="comet">

 Comet is a cloud-based machine learning platform that allows data scientists to track, compare and analyse experiments and models.

 > <img src="https://cdn-images-1.medium.com/max/1200/1*Lad06lrjlU9UZgSTHUoyfA.png" width="140" alt="colab">

-Google Colab is a environment that enables to run python notebook entirely in the cloud.
+Google Colab is an environment that enables to run python notebook entirely in the cloud.
 It supports many popular machine learning libraries and it offers GPUs where you can execute the code as well.

 <!---
 ## References